w-pay/sdk-wpay-web-frames/README.md

 To install the dev kit, ensure you have npm installed and run

-`npm install woolies-dev-kit --save`
+`npm install @wpay/frames --save`

 > Developer note: The above is the target experience.
-Until the package is deployed to an npm repo, please use `npm link` to link the `woolies-dev-kit` module to your project.
+Until the package is deployed to an npm repo, please use `npm link` to link the `@wpay/frames` module to your project.
 >
-> In the woolies-elements project run
+> In the @wpay/frames project run
 > ```
 > npm link
 > ```
 > In your project run
 > ```
-> npm link woolies-dev-kit
+> npm link @wpay/frames
 > ```
 > You should now be able to use the sdk.